 Not all child care programs are required to be licensed by the Office of Early Childhood.
 Some programs are run through a private school or through the town/city.
 Exempt programs that are interested in receiving Care 4 Kids child care subsidy payments must go through an annual health and safety inspection to be eligible.

-Visit the Office of Early Childhood Division of Licensing for information on programs.
+Visit the Office of Early Childhood Division of Licensing for information on how programs meet requirements to become licensed.
 CT OEC Licensing